-The New Primacy is an all aluminum earphone that is designed to be worn with the cable over the ear.
-Its edges are curved and the promise some great ergonomics that will lend itself to all day comfort.
+The New Primacy is an all-aluminum earphone designed to be worn with the cable over the ear.
+Its edges are curved, and they promise some great ergonomics that will lend themselves to all-day comfort.

-In the hand, they feel extremely robust and well made, certainly worthy of premium status.
-Even the large white Oriveti logo on the outside of the housing manages to look rather complimentary of the overall design ethos.
+On the other hand, they feel extremely robust and well made, certainly worthy of premium status.
+Even the large white Oriveti logo outside the housing department manages to look rather complimentary of the overall design ethos.

-Similarities can with the design can be made with RHA T10i and T20 earphones and that is no bad thing given they were widely praised for their aesthetic and comfort.
-Even so far as they won a prestigious Red Dot Design award.
+Similarities can with the design be made with RHA T10i and T20 earphones, and that is no bad thing given they were widely praised for their aesthetic and comfort even so far as they won a prestigious Red Dot Design award.

 Cable – A real class act!

 The New primacy feature detachable cables and Oriveti have thankfully chosen the MMCX connector plug over the increasingly uncommon 2 pin and proprietary designs of the past.

 As so many earphones are now coming with MMCX, we now find it easy to switch out cables from other IEM companies and third-party custom cable manufacturers.

 Of course, the added benefit of detachable cables is that if the Primary cable breaks or develops a fault in the future, the earphones can be salvaged via aftermarket options, some of which are extremely inexpensive solutions such as this Shure branded MMCX cable.

 The included cable, though, is an absolute stunner!
 Truly one of the best I have ever seen included on any earphone regardless of price.

 It has an intricate braided design with 8 cords that are coated with an extremely soft rubberized coating.
 I can’t really compare it to anything else.
 The softness of the material allows the cable to flow easily and resist holding unwanted shapes.
 Everything about it feels luxurious.